mucherino/DistanceGeometry/README.md

 This repository is meant to contain several software projects aiming at studying and solving the Distance Geometry Problem (DGP).

+**NEW**: The *stick model* was just included in the juliaDGP project!
+At the moment, the model is independent from the rest of the Julia code, and can be executed by loading the single file named [StickModel.jl](./juliaDGP/StickModel.jl).
+An article describing the stick model is currently under review.

 ## Subset Sum Problem (SSP)

 This is a C implementation of the Branch-and-Prune (BP) algorithm, initially developed